Debt Collectors Threatening a Lawsuit Over the Phone, Spoofing, and Other Telephone Scams

 White Collar Crime Center.

 Has a Phony Debt Collector ever called you?
-If yes, please share.
+These are the responses from some visitors shared with permission.

 How many times have Fake Debt Collectors called you?